markolalovic/latent2likert/README.md

 Feel free to create issues for bugs or suggestions on the [issues page](https://github.com/markolalovic/responsesR/issues).

-You can also fork the responsesR repository, make your changes, and submit a pull request.
-Contributions may include bug fixes, new features, documentation improvements, or any other features you think will be useful.
+You can also make changes and submit a pull request.
+Contributions may include bug fixes, new features or documentation improvements.